yhuuuu/recipe-organizer-frontend/PRD.md

 ### 4.2 Backend

-- Option A: Node.js + Express + MongoDB
+- Option A: Node.js + Express + MongoDB ✅ (Selected)
 - Option B: Supabase (Postgres + Auth)

-Recommended: Supabase for faster development.
+Recommended: MongoDB for flexibility and scalability.

 **API Endpoints (if using own backend):**